Tierion/boltwall/README.md

 ```

 1. The initial request for the route _requires_ a paymentHash in the request body.
 This is
-how a hodl invoice is enabled.
-The payment hash can either be provided by the client or added in a middleware
+how a hodl invoice is created.
+The payment hash can either be provided by the client
-before `boltwall` is initialized (as in the example above).
+or added in a middleware before `boltwall` is initialized (as in the example above).
 2. Boltwall will return an LSAT challenge in the `WWW-Authenticate` header as normal
 3. The client should pay the invoice.
 4. Since this is a hodl invoice, the client won't get a `preimage` until the invoice settles.